otengevans94-svg/New-Africa-Hotel/README.md

 # New-Africa-Hotel
-index number- 2425400020
-project is about a hotel
+This project is a Demo website for a hotel called New Aftica Hotel Designed by- Oteng Evans
+Index nunber - 2425400020
+BIT Weekend - GCTU